tetsufmbio/taxontree/docs/README.md

 For Standalone protein BLAST search, provide the address and the name (without extension) of the database.
 Example: /home/user/taxontree/db, where db is the name of BLAST-formatted database.
-This option will only work if the database was generated using sequences from GenBank or Uniprot (using its FASTA-header pattern) and the option -parse_seqids on makeblastdb command (See details on README).
+This option will only work if the database was generated using sequences from GenBank or Uniprot (using its FASTA-header pattern) and the option -parse_seqids on makeblastdb command (See details on Section [6.1](61-running-taxontree-without-internet-connection)).

 To request the BLAST search from NCBI server, you may choose one of these databases: nr or refseq_protein.